 Compostable Bamboo Hair Brush over Plastic Hair Brush

-A brush that is made from bamboo and good for the environment.
+A brush that is made from bamboo and is good for the environment.
 That’s it, that’s the description.